classgraph/classgraph/README.md

         fastClassPathScanner.classpathContentsModifiedSinceScan();
 ```

 This can be used to enable dynamic class-reloading if something on the classpath is updated, for example to support hot-replace of route handler classes in a webserver.
-This is several times faster than the original call to scan(), since only modification timestamps need to be checked.
+The above call is several times faster than the original call to scan(), since only modification timestamps need to be checked.

 Inspired by: https://github.com/rmuller/infomas-asl/tree/master/annotation-detector